UX Case Study:

 Understanding the User

-User research is a key aspect of how designers create empathy for their users and their experience as they use a product that addresses their needs and wants.
-The user research for the Happy Saplings project sought to reach a wide range of potential users and address potential design biases early in the process.
+User research is a key aspect of how designers create empathy for their audience and a product that addresses their needs and wants.

 Information from Users

-The user research for this project involved conducting short interviews (provided by Google) and collecting biographical information from a varied population of different backgrounds and family compositions.
-This diversity of perspective was important to consider while examining the limitations and differences of any potential user.
+The user research for this project involved short interviews with users (provided by Google’s course) and collecting biographical information from a varied population with diverse backgrounds.

 Assumptions